shellscape/webpack-serve/README.md

 # webpack-serve

-{description}

-A CLI for [`webpack-plugin-serve`](https://github.com/shellscape/webpack-plugin-serve) - A Webpack development server in a plugin.
+A CLI for [`webpack-plugin-serve`](https://github.com/shellscape/webpack-plugin-serve) - A Webpack development server in a plugin. _(While using a CLI such as webpack-serve is convenient, we recommend using `webpack-plugin-serve` directly in your webpack config instead.)_

 <a href="https://www.patreon.com/shellscape">
   <img src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" width="160">